ardatan/graphql-tools/docs/source/schema-transforms.md

   transformResult?: (result: Result) => Result;
 };
 ```

-The most commonly used transform function is `transformSchema`.
-However, some transforms require modifying incoming requests and/or outgoing results as well, especially if `transformSchema` adds or removes types or fields, since such changes require mapping new types/fields to the original types/fields at runtime.

 For example, let's consider changing the name of the type in a simple schema.
 Imagine we've written a function that takes a `GraphQLSchema` and replaces all instances of type `Test` with `NewTest`.